grafana/grafana/docs/sources/panels-visualizations/configure-value-mappings/index.md

 ## Map a range

-Map a range of values when you want to format multiple, continuous values.
+Use range value mapping to format multiple, continuous values.

 1. Edit the panel for which you want to map a range of values.
 1. In panel display options, in the **Value mappings** section, click **Add value mappings**.